COVID-19 and the contents of this guide

 How To Use This Guide

 The information provided in this part of the website constitutes Selwyn College's Student Guide.
 Along with its companion, the Accommodation Handbook, they aim to pull together the information you will need to know about how the University and College work and your role as a student as Selwyn.
-Useful for new students, they will remain important throughout your time at Selwyn.
+Whilst particularly useful for new students, they will remain important throughout your time at Selwyn.

-This Guide has sections covering everything from the arrangements for coming into residence for the first time, all the way through to how to arrange for graduation.
+Sections of the Guide cover everything from the arrangements for coming into residence for the first time through to how to arrange for graduation.
 Please familiarise yourself with the contents at the start of your course and bookmark it so that you can easily find information again when you need it.

-The information is very full, but life at Selwyn is not excessively hemmed in by rules and regulations.
-The size of the College and its tradition of openness mean that we seek to remain as informal as possible.
+At Selwyn we try to keep rules and regulations to a necessary minimum.
+We seek to remain as informal as possible.
 Fellows and staff are accommodating and helpful, especially if approached in the right way.
-However, any institution needs to have some rules to enable it to function smoothly, and in a community with many people living at close quarters, often working under pressure, the rules help everyone to live together happily.
-In the event that rules are contravened, ignorance of the Guide's contents will not be taken as a legitimate excuse.
+However, any institution needs to have some rules to enable it to function smoothly, and in a community with many people living at close quarters and often working under pressure, rules help everyone to live together happily.
+Should rules be contravened, ignorance of the Guide's contents will not be taken as a legitimate excuse.

-The Guide is organised to help you find as easily as possible the various pieces of advice and information you will need.
-These include needing to interact with central University structures; contact details and information about student life, understanding the way we teach and learn in Cambridge; assistance with access to welfare and support networks; help with financial matters; and guidance on such things as facilities and activities, discipline, and health and wellbeing.
-If you are new to Selwyn and the University it is especially recommended that you read carefully through the sections on ‘Your Work’ and ‘Support and Advice’.
-However, please look over all the topics so that you know what is in there should you need to refer to it at a later date.
+The Guide is organised to help you find as easily as possible the information you will need.
+These include how to find out about central University structures; information about student life; the way we teach and learn; welfare and support networks; financial matters; and guidance on facilities, discipline, or health and wellbeing.
+Students new to Selwyn should especially read carefully through the sections on ‘Your Work’ and ‘Support and Advice’.

 The Guide is updated as new information becomes available or as policy changes.
-It is thus a live, working document and not static.
-This also means that it is possible to respond if there are any errors or omissions in this guide.
+As a live, working document it is not static.
+This means that it is possible to respond if there are any errors or omissions in this guide.
 If so, or if you have suggestions, please contact me.

 Dr Mike Sewell, Senior Tutor